History of Indiana: Temperance movement

 Temperance became a part of the evangelical Protestant initiative during Indiana's pioneer era and early statehood.
 Many Hoosiers freely indulged in drinking locally distilled whiskey on a daily basis, with binges on election days and holidays, and during community celebrations Reformers announced that the devil was at work and must be repudiated.
 A state temperance society formed in 1829 and local temperance societies soon organized in Indianapolis, Fort Wayne, and Logansport.
 By the 1830s pietistic (evangelical) Protestants and community leaders had joined forces to curb consumption of alcohol.
 In 1847, the Indiana General Assembly passed a local option bill that allowed a vote on whether to prohibit alcohol sales in a township.

 By the 1850s Indiana's Republican party, whose adherents tended to favor the temperance movement, began challenging the state's Democrats, who supported personal freedom and a limited federal government, for political power.
 Early temperance legislation in Indiana earned only limited and temporary success.
-In 1853, Republicans persuaded the state legislature to pass a local option law that would allow township voters to declare their township dry, but it was later deemed unconstitutional.
+In 1853, Republicans persuaded the state legislature to pass a local option law that allowed a township voter to declare it dry, but it was later deemed unconstitutional.
 In 1855, a statewide prohibition law was passed, but it met the same fate as the local option.
-In the decades to come Protestant churches, especially the Methodists, Baptists, Presbyterians, Disciples of Christ, Quakers, and women's groups would continue to support temperance efforts and gave strong support to the mostly dry Republican Party.
+In the decades to come Protestant churches, especially the Methodists, Baptists, Presbyterians, Disciples of Christ, Quakers, and women's groups continued to support temperance efforts and gave strong support to the mostly dry Republican Party.
 The Catholics, Episcopalians and Lutherans stood opposed and gave strong support to the wet Democratic Party.